Azure-Samples/video-analyzer-iot-edge-python/src/edge/modules/grpcExtension/readme.md

 }
 ```

 The frames can be transferred through shared memory or they can be embedded in the message.
 The data transfer mode can be configured in the pipelineTopology to determine how frames will be transferred.
-This is achieved by configuring the dataTransfer element of the MediaGraphGrpcExtension as shown below:
+This is achieved by configuring the dataTransfer element of the GrpcExtension as shown below:

 Embedded:
 ```JSON